 Neural networks, also known as artificial neural networks (ANNs), are a subset of ML and are at the heart of deep learning algorithms.
 ANNs are comprised of node layers, containing an input layer, one or more hidden layers, and an output layer.
 Each node, or artificial neuron, connects to another and has an associated weight and threshold.
 If the output of any individual node is above the specified threshold value, that node is activated, sending data to the next layer of the network.
 Otherwise, no data are passed along to the next layer of the network.

 The neural network algorithms executed with PyTorch and FastAI are denoted as “NeuralNetTorch” and “NeuralNetFastAI.”

 4.2 Modeling Results

+Chandrika

 4.2.1 LSTM